WordPress Theme Options Page in Admin Menu

 For more details about each page you can visit WordPress's Administration Menus page.

-Create a Theme Options Page in Admin Menu
+How to Create a Theme Options Page in Admin Menu

 We will add an admin menu page without using Settings API or any plugin.
 We will save data in options table in database.
 We will render regular HTML form to save and display our data in form fields.
 We use add_theme_page hook to add a page to Appearance menu in WordPress admin sidebar.